open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 Hardware Configuration
 ######################

-When using the :ref:`neuropixelspxi` and :ref:`nidaqmx` plugins, there are two options for setting up the sync line:
+When using the :ref:`neuropixelspxi` and :ref:`NI-DAQmx` plugins, there are two options for setting up the sync line:

 #.
 Use the built-in sync output of the Neuropixels PXI basestation.